thiagoes/micro-arcade-F15/README.md

     ![Selecting the Arduino Uno board](readme_files/select-port.png)

-6. From the menubar, click Sketch > Import Library > Add Library:
+6. From the menubar, click Sketch > Import Library > Add Library (it may also be Sketch -> Include Library -> Add .ZIP library):

     ![Adding a library to the Arduino IDE](readme_files/add-library.png)